syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Dealing-with-docking-child.md

 ### Show/ hide tooltip

 We can enable or disable showing the ToolTip in Docked, Tabbed and AutoHide windows. by using [ShowToolTips](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~ShowToolTips.html) property of DockingManager.
-Its default value is `true`, to disable showing the tooltip turnon its value to `false`.
+Its default value is `true`, to disable showing the tooltip turn on its value to `false`.

 ![](Dealing-with-Windows_images/Dealing-with-Windows_img5.png)